 However, the Cambodian people and Revolutionay Army are determined to defend our independence, sovereignty, and territorial integrity within our present border.

 The first part of his statement confirmed Thailand that Cambodia was not involved in the border clashes along with the promotion of the Thai Communist Party.
 On the other hand, the second part sent message to Hanoi that he and his party would not condone anymore of Vietminh intervention in Cambodian affair.
 Interestingly enough, the message was sent after the Khmer Rouge raid in South Vietnam on September 24 1977 that resulted in hundreds of Vietnamese civilians had been massacred.
-At first, Hanoi wanted to publicize the incidence by inviting a foreign journalist to visit the battlefield but later appeared to change its mind (Notes: The Tay Ninh Incedence).
+At first, Hanoi wanted to publicize the incidence by inviting a foreign journalist to visit the battlefield, but later appeared to change its mind (Notes: The Tay Ninh Incidence).
 Since the Thai government already suspected that the attacks on Thai territory were conducted by the Thai communist group through support from a secret organization inside of Cambodia.
-Pol Pot needed to convince Thailand that it was actually the work of the secret Vietminh groups organized by Hanoi (Notes: The Thai communist Party).
-Furthermore, the border's incidence with South Vietnam conveyed to Thailand that Phnom Penh was actually in conflict with Hanoi.
-To pull off Cambodia from the Indochinese state affair, Pol Pot was forced to make a risky move that required him to act swiftly and efficiently.
-The next crack down on the Vietminh spy-ring through S21 was seen so radical that most western observers mistook him for a mad man in history of Southeast Asia.
+Pol Pot needed to convince Thailand that it was actually the work of the Vietminh and was coordonated by Hanoi (Notes: The Thai communist Party).
+Furthermore, the border' s incidence with South Vietnam conveyed to Thailand that Phnom Penh was actually in conflict with Hanoi.
+To pull off Cambodia from the Indochinese communist agenda, Pol Pot was forced to make a radical move that required him to act swiftly and efficiently.
+The next crack down on the Vietminh spy-ring through S21 was seen so severe that most western observers mistook him for a mad-man in the history of Southeast Asia.
 It was in fact one of the crimes that pol Pot and his communist party did not deny.
 To make the matter worst, the systematic liquidation of the last Vietnamese people inside of Cambodia set the whole of Vietnamese pogrom as by far the most racist motivated killing from the part of the center (Notes: Racism in Cambodian History).
-To Pol Pot and his associates, kill or being kill was actually the situation that forced them to carry such a sinister atrocity (Notes: The Crime of Humanity against the Vietname People).
+To Pol Pot and his associates, kill or being killed was actually the situation that forced them to carry such atrocity against people whom they believed to work for the Vietnamese cause (Notes: The Crime of Humanity against the Vietname People).